 Valve Spring Installed Height

 Measure valve spring installed height with a simple machinist rule or a valve spring height micrometer.
-Valve spring installed height is measured from the underside of the spring retainer to the spring seat.
+The valve spring installed height is measured from the underside of the spring retainer to the spring seat.

 Valve Spring Height Micrometer